Trip Terms and Conditions

 5. Late return of the vessel

 We will make every attempt to arrive on time at the intended point of disembarkation.
 In the unlikely scenario of a later return, no liability shall be attached to us whatsoever.
-We strongly recommend that international return flights are fully flexible to allow for missed connections due to bad weather, mechanical breakdown and any other reason whatsoever.
+We strongly recommend that return flights are one day after the planned arrival and be fully flexible to allow for missed connections due to bad weather, mechanical breakdown and any other reason whatsoever.

 6. Under 18’S